aquasecurity/tfsec/docs/checks/azure/compute/no-secrets-in-custom-data.md

 title: Ensure that no sensitive credentials are exposed in VM custom_data
 ---

+# Ensure that no sensitive credentials are exposed in VM custom_data

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation